The visionary biennial award for the best upcoming architects now.

 Unfair aims to create a fusion between an exhibition and art fair format.
 In search for a design in which the adventurous, exciting thrill of visiting large- scale exhibitions is combined with the more intimate experience of the 40 individual art presentations, the Unfair Architect Award challenges the boundaries of architecture as subservient and focuses on designs with autonomous quality.
 By reflecting new ways of experiencing art, the design becomes a piece of art itself and therefore could be considered the most substantial artwork at on show the event.

 Traditionally, Unfair’s upcoming exhibition fair Unfair20 will be held at the Zuiveringshal.
 This large industrial hall is known as the heart of the old gas factory that the Westergasfabriek once was.
 Dating from 1885, this 1200m2, 18m high hall is where originally the huge boilers that purified the gas were located.
 With only the explosion relief roof as a remaining relic from the past, the otherwise empty hall serves a perfect location for substantial architectural designs.

 Each edition The Unfair Architect Awards works closely with a selected expert selection committee.
 They have the important task of selecting and introducing ten of the best up-and-coming architects.
-After the initial selection, three shortlisted participants are invited to pitch their sketch-designs.
+In collaboration with Unfair16 architect Donna van Milligen Bielke three shortlisted participants are selected and invited to pitch their sketch-designs.
 From this shortlist the final winner will be chosen.